• Hi!

 The George Washington University Regulatory Studies Center, Washington DC

-• Lead independent and collaborative research examining the impact of U.S. regulations on innovation, firm dynamics, economic growth, and other macroeconomic outcomes, using theoretical economic models, advanced statistical methods (Python, R, Stata), and natural language processing on large datasets, including regulatory texts, patent documents, and firm and macroeconomic indicators.
+• Lead independent and collaborative research examining the impact of U.S. regulations on innovation, firm dynamics, economic growth, and other macroeconomic outcomes, including using theoretical economic models, advanced statistical methods (Python, R, Stata), and natural language processing to analyze large datasets, such as regulatory texts, patent documents, and firm-level and macroeconomic data.

 • Conduct applied policy-oriented research and write policy briefings, commentaries, and analytical reports on recent regulatory developments, including the revised Circular A-4, the semiannual Unified Agenda, and daily federal rulemaking activities.

-• Compile, visualize and analyze big data on regulations and public comments from government websites, APIs, and bulk data repositories in an automated manner using programming languages including Python and R.
+• Compile, visualize and analyze big data on regulations and public comments from government websites, APIs, and bulk data repositories in an automated manner using programming languages (Python & R).

 • Optimize and maintain organizational databases on Github, dashboards, websites, and other data-related products to support data integrity and accessibility.